Thermal Endurance of Suspended Thin-Film Lithium Niobate up to 800 {\deg}C: Analysis from 550 C to 800 C

 Besides cracking, holes also form in the Pt (Fig. 11), resulting in a loss of electrical conductivity.
 There is also anchor damage, which compromises the resonator's structural stability.
 After 600 $^\circ$C, the bottom right anchor of the example resonator with two anchors breaks, and after 650 $^\circ$C, the top right anchor breaks.
 The resonator is bending down into the side where the anchors broke, but the remaining anchors are able to provide enough support to prevent the device from collapsing.

 Structural characterization was performed starting after the 550 $^\circ$C annealing step using a high-resolution Bruker-JV D1 X-ray diffractometer.
-Double axis diffraction (DAD) mode was used to obtain 2\straighttheta:\textomega\ scans to verify the layers of the stack and to study phases present after each annealing cycle.
+Double axis diffraction (DAD) mode was used to obtain 2\straighttheta:\textomega\ scans to verify the layers of the stack and to study phases present after each annealing cycle (Fig 13).
 DAD rocking curves from the Pt and Ti layers were measured to study the evolution of the films throughout the annealing cycles.
 Triple-axis diffraction (TAD) mode was employed to measure rocking curves of the symmetric (2\underline{11}0) LN and quantify lattice tilt and mosaicity of the film.
 The incident x-ray beam is conditioned by a Göbel mirror and a (220) channel-cut silicon crystal, which produces a highly collimated monochromatic beam of Cu K\textsubscript{\textalpha 1} radiation.
 In TAD, the scattered beam optics is a 4-bounce (220) channel-cut silicon analyzer crystal which provides with ~10” acceptance angle, while DAD uses mechanical slits in front of the detector instead, providing with ~1400” acceptance angle.
+Extracted FWHM, FW(0.01)M, and FW(0.001)M values are reported in Table IX.
+The FW(0.01)M and FW(0.001)M parameters capture the shape of the diffraction peak tails, revealing material quality changes that the FWHM cannot capture.

-X-Ray diffraction (XRD) peaks corresponding to single crystal (111) oriented Si, single crystal X-cut LN , Pt and Ti are observed in the 2\straighttheta:\textomega\ scan after the 550 $^\circ$C annealing step, which are also the expected peaks prior to annealing.
+X-Ray diffraction (XRD) peaks corresponding to single crystal (111) oriented Si, single crystal X-cut LN, Pt, and Ti are observed in the 2\straighttheta:\textomega\ scan after the 550 $^\circ$C annealing step, which are also the expected peaks prior to annealing.
 After annealing at 600 $^\circ$C additional peaks that correspond to LiNb\textsubscript{3}O\textsubscript{8} phase transformation are observed in the (010) orientation.
 The LiNb\textsubscript{3}O\textsubscript{8} peaks increase in intensity with each annealing cycle.
 Phase composition analysis shows $<$ 1\% of LiNb\textsubscript{3}O\textsubscript{8} second phase is present for temperatures up to 650 $^\circ$C for 10 hours.
+While the Curie temperature for bulk LN is reported as 1200 °C, thin-film LN bonded onto a silicon substrate begins a phase transition at an earlier temperature.
+More study on the material side will be required to decipher the experimental observation.
 After 700 $^\circ$C for 10 hours. an amount of ~1.5\% was present and after 750 $^\circ$C for 1 hour ~1.8\% was present.